Natalia Szroeder: Biography

-On 9 February 2016, Szroeder confirmed on the radio show RMF FM that she would attempt to represent Poland via a national final for the 61st edition of the Eurovision Song Contest in 2016 with the song Lustra.
+On 9 February 2016, Szroeder confirmed on the radio show RMF FM that she would attempt to represent Poland via a national final for the 61st edition of the Eurovision Song Contest in 2016 with the song "Lustra".
 She had been a jury member for Poland in the Eurovision Song Contest 2015.
 A few days later, she was on the list of artists qualified for the final.
 She got 5th place with 4.20% of the votes.
-In August 2016, she released her second single Domek z kart for her debut album NATinterpretacje.
+In August 2016, she released her second single "Domek z kart" for her debut album NATinterpretacje.
 Szroeder is a co-author of lyrics and music from the album.
 The album debuted at the 15th place of the Polish OLiS charts.

 From 3 March to 12 May 2017, she took part in the seventh edition of the Polish version of Dancing with the Stars, Dancing with the Stars: Taniec z gwiazdami with her dance partner Jan Kliment.
 The couple won the competition, beating Cichosz and Stefano Terrazzino in the finals.
 Along with Rafał Brzozowski and Sylwia Lipka, she was an interval act for the national selection for the Polish national final for the Junior Eurovision Song Contest 2017.

-In January 2018, in an interview with Plejada.pl, she confirmed the beginning of work on a second studio album, which she plans to premiere in autumn of 2018.
+In January 2018, in an interview with Plejada.pl, she confirmed the beginning of work on a second studio album, which she planned to premiere in autumn of 2018.

-In January 2020, the premiere of the movie Jak zostałem gangsterem.
-Historia prawdziwa, took part in which she played Magda, the wife of the main character.
-She was the host of a TV program of the talent show broadcast on Polsat The Four.
-Bitwa o sławę.
+In January 2020, the premiere of the movie Jak zostałem gangsterem: Historia prawdziwa, took part in which she played Magda, the wife of the main character.
+She was the host of a TV program of the talent show broadcast on Polsat The Four: Bitwa o sławę.